SubNato/Compair/README.md

 When searching for a category by the list of category user the search bar, does not work.

+Feature idea, when you hit the compare logo, it changes the products from autoparts to furniture/appliances and viceversa.
+And it additionally switches the colors.
+From blue 'com' and orange 'pare', to orange 'com' and blue 'pare'

+The Git push before November 5, 2025 works perfectly.
+This is before the additions to the product files that helps with changing the products type (Auto Parts vs. furniture/ appliance).

+extra is sent to the GoRouter through the 'categories section' and 'compare_view' (for compare view, where the _related products is called in the top method.).

 TOP PRIORITY
 -------------
 Work on fetching Appliances-Furniture vs. autoparts. ⬅️
     - Backend completely implemented for this feature.
-It works by using a query for the type on the products table in the database.
+It works by using a query for the type on the products table in the database. ✔️
-    - So just send a query for finding a autopart vs furniture-appliance!
+    - So just send a query for finding a autopart vs furniture-appliance! ✔️
-    - Get it done next
+    - Get it done next ✔️
+    - Add a physical button to toggle product types. ✔️
+    - Add type to the UPLOADS of a category and a product.

 Admin features for Allowing someone to be a business or not.

 Adding the logic on the registration page for checking if someone wants to be considered as a business. (manual by admin or automatically by server side logic? )

 Changing the UI Ads and Posters on first time screen.

+Search for a specific Category seeing as though there can be many at once.

+Request a category feature?

+CODING NOTES:

+Easily expandable to inlcude hardware stuff as well.
+Do it!!!!!

+Implemented, but nothing is being sent in as the type when there is already a global value.
+Check on that ✅

+In ALL things, pray about it.
+For the right features to add.
+The right ways to add then.
+The right time to get things done.

+God will work it out for our good :)